| ECMI Glossary of Water Related TermsA B C D

 through a soil or other porous material.
 Permeabilities are not affected by

-pH is a numerical measure of the acidity or
+changing the type of liquid. pH is a numerical measure of the acidity or

 alkalinity of water.
 The pH scale ranges from 1 (acidic) to 14 (alkaline).
 A pH